 I would say definitely don’t save if you are in an unauthorised overdraft as the fees are so high.

-If you aren’t happy leaving your accumulating pile of savings (doesn’t that sound good!) with them in the long term, you could always decide to withdraw them every few months and put them in a different savings account.
+If you aren’t happy leaving your accumulating pile of savings (doesn’t that sound good!) with either Plum or Chip in the long term, you could always decide to withdraw them every few months and put them in a normal bank or building sociaty savings account.
+Or pay them off your credit card balance!

 How do they make money?